KarlMae/ITI0208/README.md

 d) As a developer i want a place to save workouts;
 e) As a developer i want my work environment set up.

-2) Add functionality for a user to create his/her own workout plan and change it.
-Design
+2) Add functionality for a user to create his/her own workout plan, change it and save the changes.

 create workout plan - Joosep;
 change workout plan - Rando;
-design - Karl.
+save changes - Karl.

 user stories:
 a) As a user i want to create my own workout plan;